Duration: 1:30 hRoute: 2.4 kmDifficulty: Easy

 Route description

-The tour continues past the Alte Münsterbauhütte (cathedral workshop) into Herrenstraße, which is home to the former Archbishop's Palace (Cathedral School), one of the most outstanding late historicist buildings in Baden.
-Through the narrow Münzgasse we reach one of the most beautiful streets in Freiburg, the "Konviktstraße".
-In the Middle Ages, it was a lively street for craftsmen and today, with its charming house facades and small boutiques, it is an inviting place for a stroll.
-We stroll on and come to the Schwabentor (Swabian Gate).
-Built in the mid-13th century, it is the younger of the two remaining city gates and its façade tells the legend of the Swabian who once unsuccessfully tried to buy the city.
-Numerous restaurants around the Schwabentor (Swabian Gate) offer Baden specialties.
-Germany's oldest inn "Zum Roten Bären" is particularly worth a visit.
-A detour into the countryside is worthwhile from here!
-Cross the Schwabentorsteg footbridge to reach the Schlossberg (castle hill) five minutes away and enjoy the magnificent view of Freiburg.
+The route continues past the House of Baden Wines (Alte Wache) and the Münsterbauhütte (cathedral workshop) into Herrenstraße, home to the archiepiscopal ordinariate—one of the most outstanding examples of late historicism in Baden.
+Through the narrow Münzgasse, you’ll reach one of Freiburg’s most beautiful streets, "Konviktstraße".
+In the Middle Ages, it was a bustling artisans’ street, and today, with its charming building facades and small boutiques, it offers you the perfect opportunity to stroll and shop.
+Continue strolling until you reach the Schwabentor (Swabian Gate).
+Built in the mid-13th century, it is the newer of the two surviving city gates, and its façade tells the legend of the Swabian who once tried unsuccessfully to buy the city.
+Around the Schwabentor, numerous restaurants offer Baden specialties.
+Germany’s oldest inn, “Inn 'Zum Roten Bären,'” is particularly worth seeing.
+From the Schwabentor (Swabian Gate), it’s also worth taking a detour into the countryside!
+Crossing the Schwabentorsteg, you’ll reach Cannon Square on Schlossberg Hill in just a few minutes and can enjoy the magnificent view of Freiburg.

-Freiburg's upper old town with the Gewerbekanal, Gerberau, Fischerau and the island is worth every step over the cobblestones!
-"Little Venice" - as the idyllic quarter is also known - invites you to visit galleries, explore owner-run stores, linger in one of the lovely cafés or gaze at the crocodile in the canal.
-Following the commercial canal, we come to the lively Augustinerplatz with the former monastery of the Augustinian Hermits.
-Built in 1300 and baroqueized at the beginning of the 18th century, it houses what is probably Freiburg's most beautiful museum, the Augustian museum.
-The Upper Old Town was once the craftsmen's quarter of Freiburg in the Middle Ages.
+Freiburg’s Upper Old Town, with the Gewerbekanal, Gerberau, Fischerau, and the island, is worth every step along the cobblestone streets!
+This idyllic neighborhood (Schneckenvorstadt) invites you to visit galleries, explore owner-operated shops, linger in one of the lovely cafés, or admire the crocodile in the canal.
+Following the Gewerbekanal, you’ll reach the lively Augustinerplatz with the former monastery of the Augustinian Hermits.
+Built in 1300 and renovated in the Baroque style in the early 18th century, it houses what is arguably Freiburg’s most beautiful museum, the Augustian museum.
+In the Middle Ages, the Upper Old Town was Freiburg’s craftsmen’s quarter.
+Today, you can enjoy the city’s almost Mediterranean charm here, cool your feet in the Bächle, and watch the hustle and bustle.
+Refreshed, you’ll reach the city’s oldest surviving defensive and watchtower, the 13th-century Martinstor (Martin's Gate), which at times served as a prison and was raised and expanded in the early 20th century.

 Starting point